igaray/tesina/md/niko2019_responsive_compilers_en.md

 # The "responsive" compiler

-  - compiler as an actor
+  - Compiler as an actor
-  - editor sends diffs and requests completions, diagnostics
+  - Editor sends diffs and requests completions, diagnostics
-  - compiler responds
+  - Compiler responds

   In this model instead of having the compiler be something that one runs by the command line it's more of an actor, the editor/IDE sends it messages with diffs of the files the user is compiling, and the compiler responds to them and sends back diagnostics.
   For example, the user might want to know the completions available at a certain point in the source code and the compiler responds with a vector of possible completions.